Beth Levine (physician): Career

-Beth Levine served as Director of Virology Research at Columbia University from 1994 to 2004.
-She was recruited to become the Chief of Infectious Diseases at the University of Texas Southwestern Medical Center from 2004–2011.
-She became the Director of Autophagy Research in 2011.
+Beth Levine served as director of virology research at Columbia University from 1994 to 2004.
+She was recruited to become the chief of infectious diseases at the University of Texas Southwestern Medical Center from 2004 to 2011.
+She became the director of autophagy research in 2011.
 She served as a professor of internal medicine and microbiology at the University of Texas Southwestern Medical Center up until the time of her death.
 Levine created the Gordon Conference on Autophagy in Stress, Development, and Disease in 2003.
 Since 2008, she served as an investigator with the Howard Hughes Medical Institute.
 Additionally, she was elected into the American Association of Physicians and the National Academy of Sciences.

 In her research, Levine frequently performed cross-disciplinary experiments that opened the door to new areas for investigation.
 She experimented with a wide array of systems, including yeast, plant, nematode, mouse, and human.
 Levine discovered the first mammalian autophagy gene, Beclin 1, and later went on to directly associate this gene with the protein Bcl-2.
 This association provided significant implications in the realm of cell survival.

 In a 1999 paper in Nature, she proposed that autophagy was linked to tumor suppression.
 In 2003, she confirmed the link between Beclin 1 and tumor suppression.
 Additionally, Levine demonstrated links between autophagy and breast cancer.
 She also proved a link between autophagy and viral infections, showing how the herpes simplex virus type-1 expressed a protein that blocked Beclin 1 activity.
 She was also able to show a link between autophagy and lifespan.

 Levine and her team also made significant contributions in several selective fields of autophagy, including virophagy, xenophagy, and mitophagy, and she is credited for coining the term xenophagy.
 These contributions provided a greater understanding of the role of autophagy pathways in diseases like neurodegeneration, inflammatory disorders, and cancers.
 Levine's lab also worked on developing therapeutics for these diseases, including Tat-Beclin, an autophagy-inducing peptide.